Zoe2140wu/background-traffic-on-geni/README.md

 > Han Wang, Ki Suh Lee, Erluo Li, Chiun Lin Lim, Ao Tang, and Hakim Weatherspoon.
 2014.
 Timing is Everything: Accurate, Minimum Overhead, Available Bandwidth Estimation in High-speed Wired Networks.
 In Proceedings of the 2014 Conference on Internet Measurement Conference (IMC ’14).
 407–420

-- background traffic researchers are currently using may not be so realistic
-- compare synthetically generated traffic and realistic application traffic -- include graphs on both and detailed descriptions
-- explain how some labs we looked at even pointed out how results using realistic traffic were a lot different than results using synthetic traffic
-- explain why labs often don't use realistic traffic
-- our solution: put a wrap around multi steps of traffic replay tools and chose traffic datasets

 ## Run my experiment